Ontario Highway 407: Vaughan–Pickering

-Immediately after crossing into Vaughan, Highway 407 encounters the first of three large interchanges with other 400-series highways in York Region.
+Immediately after crossing into Vaughan and York Region, Highway 407 encounters the first of three large interchanges with other 400-series highways.
 The Highway 427 interchange is a four-level partial stack located just north of Steeles Avenue in Vaughan and adjacent to the 407 ETR Concession Company offices.
-The interchange features weaved ramps which connect to former Highway 27, located just to the east.
-The route continues eastward, parallel to and between Steeles Avenue and Highway 7.
+The interchange features weaved ramps which connect to former Highway 27 (York Regional Road 27), located just to the east.
+The route continues eastward, parallel to and between Steeles Avenue and Highway 7 (York Regional Road 7).
 It dives through the Humber River valley alongside a CN line and along the northern border of Thackeray Conservation Lands, passing beneath a CP line.
-After an interchange with Pine Valley Drive (York Regional Road 57), the route becomes sandwiched between the industrial lands of the Pine Valley Business Park and the Emery Creek Corporate Park.
-A partial interchange with Weston Road (York Regional Road 56) lies just west of the large four-level stack interchange with Highway 400, the only of its kind in Canada.
-An interchange with Jane Street (York Regional Road 55) is interwoven into the east side of the Highway 400 interchange, below which pass the tunnels of the Line 1 Yonge–University subway, with the Highway 407 station (with its large commuter parking lot and GO Transit bus terminal serving the highway corridor) located to the south.
+After an interchange with Pine Valley Drive (York Regional Road 57), the route becomes sandwiched between the industrial lands of the Pine Valley Business Park and the Emery Creek Corporate Park, Greater Toronto's industrial parks.
+A partial interchange with Weston Road (York Regional Road 56) lies just west of the large, four-level stack interchange with Highway 400 (Toronto–Barrie Highway), the only of its kind in Canada.
+An interchange with Jane Street (York Regional Road 55) is interwoven into the east side of the Highway 400 interchange, below which pass the tunnels of the Line 1 Yonge–University Subway; the Highway 407 station (with its large commuter parking lot and GO Transit bus terminal serving the highway corridor) is located to the south.

-Still travelling alongside a power transmission corridor, Highway 407 crosses a complex rail wye which provides access to the CN freight yards to the north.
-After interchanging with Keele Street (York Regional Road 6), the route gently curves northward, passing under the CN Newmarket Subdivision, which carries the GO Transit Barrie Line and crossing the Don River.
+Still travelling alongside a hydro corridor (power transmission corridor), Highway 407 crosses a complex rail wye which provides access to the CN freight yards to the north.
+After interchanging with Keele Street (York Regional Road 6), the route gently curves northward, passing under the CN Newmarket Subdivision, which carries the GO Transit Barrie line and crossing the Don River.
 It curves back eastward as it interchanges with Dufferin Street (York Regional Road 53), travelling adjacent to and south of Highway 7.
-After interchanges with Bathurst Street (York Regional Road 38) and Yonge Street (York Regional Road 1), Highway 407 crosses the CN Bala Subdivision, which carries the GO Transit Richmond Hill Line.
-After an interchange with Bayview Avenue (York Regional Road 34), the highway swerves south and enters Markham.
-A partial interchange with Leslie Street (York Regional Road 12) precedes the third and final large freeway–freeway junction at Highway 404.
+After it interchanges with Bathurst Street (York Regional Road 38) and Yonge Street (York Regional Road 1, formerly Highway 11), Highway 407 crosses the CN Bala Subdivision, which carries the GO Transit Richmond Hill line.
+After an interchange with Bayview Avenue (York Regional Road 34), the highway swerves east and enters Markham.
+A partial interchange with Leslie Street (York Regional Road 12) precedes the third and final large freeway–freeway junction at Highway 404, known as a multi-level combination interchange.